 'Forgotten'

-In this twisted South Korean film, a young man's brother returns home after a 19-day abduction with no memory of what happened.
+In this twisted South Korean thriller, a young man's brother returns home after a 19-day abduction with no memory of what happened.
 Soon after, the man's whole family starts acting strange, setting off a plot where every twist and turn is a surprise.

 'The Invisible Man'